sahilnayak7702/Document-Scanner/README.md

 ## Overview
 The **Document Scanner** application is designed to scan physical documents using a webcam.
 The app automatically detects the edges of the document and applies a perspective transformation to generate a well-aligned image of the document.
 This project is built using Python and OpenCV.

+This **Document Scanner** does not use any machine learning models or training datasets.
+It is based purely on image processing using OpenCV.
+The workflow consists of basic image transformations, such as grayscale conversion, edge detection, contour detection, and perspective transformation, rather than using pre-trained deep learning models.

 ## Features
 - **Real-time Camera Feed**: Displays live feed from your webcam.
 - **Document Detection**: Automatically detects the edges of a document in real-time.